naver/egjs-visible/README.md

 #### 3. Build

-Use npm script to build billboard.js
+Use npm script to build eg.Visible

 ```bash
 # Run webpack-dev-server for development